Krocketeer/HCDE438-Cheatsheets/git.md

 `git clone {url.git}`: copy an entire repository to your local computer.
 Then you can `cd` into it, and run `npm install` to install all the dependencies.

+### General Branch Commands

+`git branch`: see current branch

+`git checkout -b {BRANCH_NAME}`: creates a local branch (-b creates a new branch).
+The branch can then be pushed to Github with `git add . `, `git commit -m "message"`, and  `git push origin {BRANCH_NAME}`

+`git checkout {branch_name}`: switch branches

+`git status`: see the status of your file

+### Merging

+If the master branch has been changed by somebody else, you need to pull before you can push.

+Commit to a repository that has many contributors:

+- You are in your own branch
+- `git pull origin master`: will pull any updates since last time you pulled
+- `git merge master`: will merge any changes from the master branch into your local branch, *so you can resolve conflicts if there are any.*
+- If there are conflicts, you need to *add* and *commit* again.
+- `git push origin my-new-feature`
+- Finally, the new branch is created on github.com

 ### Notes:

 The `.gitignore` file lets you add specific files and folders that you don't